ODI’s theory of change

 Secondary use of health data is the use of aggregated health data from population-level sources – such as electronic health records, health insurance claims data and health registry data – to improve personal care planning, medicines development, safety monitoring, research, and policymaking.

-explaining how it would operate if it was a fully functional policy area.
+For each policy component, we proposed a ‘success indicator’ – a one-sentence statement explaining how it would operate if it was a fully functional policy area.
+Finally, we evaluated these success indicators in two ways:

 Download detailed Annexe: Methodology